Ki-Woong95/Ki-Woong95.github.io/_portfolio/portfolio-1.md

 - Custom duration filters (filter_toolong) to exclude out-of-bounds samples.
 - A transfer learning approach using Swahili (a high-resource Bantu language) to supplement Chichewa’s training data.

-Through these tasks, I became proficient in modifying the training loop, integrating custom dataset loaders, using Hugging Face’s transformers, datasets, and evaluate libraries, and understanding Whisper’s architecture and decoding strategies.
+Through these tasks, I became proficient in modifying the training loop, integrating custom dataset loaders, using Hugging Face’s transformers, and datasets, and evaluating libraries, and understanding Whisper’s architecture and decoding strategies.

 📊 **Experiment Tracking with WandB**

 The most valuable learning besides my main projects was utilizing experiment tracking with Weights & Biases (WandB).
-Before this internship, I unfamiliar with how to effectively store, compare, and analyze the results and logs of my experiments.
+Before this internship, I was unfamiliar with how to effectively store, compare, and analyze the results and logs of my experiments.
 Due to the limited storage on my local machine, I often had to delete saved models, training logs, and evaluation metrics immediately after each run, which made it difficult to track progress or revisit past configurations.

 WandB provided a great solution where I could automatically log training curves, evaluation metrics like WER and CER, and even model checkpoints and code versions.
 This not only saved disk space but also allowed me to visualize training dynamics in real time, compare different runs across languages and model sizes, and share results with the team at XRI Global seamlessly.
 Through this experience, I gained a solid understanding of the importance of reproducibility and experiment tracking in machine learning workflows.